Defense Superior Service Medal: Appearance

 The reverse is plain except for the inscription at the top, For Superior Service.
 Below in the pentagon is the inscription From The Secretary of Defense To.

-The medal is suspended from a ribbon 1 3/8 inch (3.49 cm) in width composed of the following vertical stripes: Golden Yellow 3/16 inch (.48 cm), Bluebird 1/4 inch (.64 cm), White 3/16 inch (.48 cm), Scarlet 1/8 inch (.32 cm), White 3/16 inch (.48 cm), Bluebird 1/4 inch (.64 cm) Golden Yellow 3/16 inch (.48 cm).
+The medal is suspended from a ribbon 1+3/8 in wide composed of these vertical stripes: Golden Yellow 3/16 in, Bluebird 1/4 in, White 3/16 in, Scarlet 1/8 in, White 3/16 in, Bluebird 1/4 in Golden Yellow 3/16 in.

 Subsequent awards of the Defense Superior Service Medal are denoted by oak leaf clusters worn on the suspension and service ribbons of the medal.